St Thomas Cathedral Portsmouth

 The inscriptions on the bells are as follows:

 - God save Queen Anne, A.R 1703

 - I was cast by Joshua Kipling in the year 1737

 - Abra Rudhill, of Gloucester cast us, 1703

 - God save our Queen, Prince and Fleet, Annon Domini, 1703

 - W.Bartlett, R.Phelps, Fecit 1730, Messieurs James Yeatman, and Nicholas Horwood, Churchwardens.
 We good people do call.
 We honour to King and brides joy do bring.
 Good tidings we tell, and ring the deads knell.

-In 1902 the foundations of the chancel were found to be in a dangerous condition and it was necessary to carry out extensive repairs, several walls were underpinned and two small galleries were removed, the cathedral was closed for 2 years during the renovation work.
+In 1902 the foundations of the chancel were found to be in a dangerous condition and it was necessary to carry out extensive repairs, several walls were underpinned and two small galleries were removed, the cathedral was closed for two years during this renovation work.

 In 1927 St Thomas church was chosen to become the Cathedral for the Diocese of Portsmouth and work began in 1930 to enlarge the building for this purpose.
 However due to the Second World War, work on the building was suspended in 1940 and was not completed until 1991.